NCSU-Libraries/visualization_templates/photoshop/commons_wall/batch_process/README.md

    * Make sure the Layers panel is open.
 The “TEXT” and “IMAGES” folders are where you will insert your own caption text and your image.
 Make the “IMAGES” folder visible.

    * Within the “IMAGES” folder, there are two folders: “4:3” and “3:2”.
 You will only need to use one for your project.
-Select which to use and make visible by looking at the table below..
+Select which to use and make visible by looking at the table below.

 | Folder Name | Image and Text Placement | Best Uses |